quintusdias/hdfeos_python_zoo/README.md

     $ sudo port install gdal +hdf4 +hdf5 +netcdf

-The python modules for interfacing with the gdal and netcdf libraries should then be able to read a broader range of formats.
+The python modules for interfacing with the gdal and netcdf libraries should then be able to read a broader range of file formats.